MohanSha/PyTaskAutomation/README.md

 The script can translate words via Google Translate between different languages.
 The detailed usage can be found by running the following command:
  `python googletranslate.py -h`

+## Codechef Submission

+An automated codechef submission tool using selenium webdriver.
+Just provide problem code and name of your submission file and get result of your submission in terminal itself.